 Artworks will be available for collection at Subiaco Library between Monday 26 June and Sunday 9 July.
 Any artworks not collected during this time will become property of the City of Subiaco and due to storage restrictions may be destroyed.

 All regional entries will be returned to the entrant via post before Sunday 9 July providing they fit in a standard postage tube (90mm x 850mm).
-Regional entries which do not fit this category must be collected by the entrant.
+Regional entries which do not meet this criteria must be collected by the entrant.

 Frequently asked questions